- Designed For

 Early Registration Discount!
 Save 10% on Oregon State University's exclusive Craft Brewery Startup Workshop.
 Use code CBSW2017.

-Learn the Business of Beer Directly from Industry Pros
+Learn the Business of Beer and Start Your Own Successful Brewery

-For craft brewers, it’s always been about community.
-Growth in the industry continues to be driven by small- to mid-size breweries, typically with strong local and regional ties.
-And the public’s thirst for distinctive and regional craft beer offerings?
-It’s been shaped by a community of brewers – who share ideas in garages and backyards, at conferences and online.
+Growth in the beer industry continues to be driven by small- to mid-size breweries, typically with strong local and regional ties.

 - More direct and hands-on coverage of the essentials for a well-designed, financially sustainable brewery operation